kevinkwshin/CNNLSTM_1D/readme.md

-# CNN with LSTM for 1D signals
+# CNN with LSTM for ND